Ofredy/Indoor-Drone-Particle-Filter/README.md

 The **two-beacon configuration** is the most important result of this project.

 In this case:
-- the system is **underdetermined geometrically** in a classical sense,
+- the system is **underdetermined geometrically** in a classical sense
 - but the particle filter is able to leverage:
-  - motion continuity,
+  - motion continuity
-  - known indoor constraints,
+  - known indoor constraints
-  - and probabilistic weighting
+  - and probabilistic weighting to still converge
-to still converge.

 ### Key Observation